Advertisement

 When will the cost of living crisis end?

-The cost of living crisis will be over once prices stabilise and wages have risen enough to match.
+The cost of living crisis is, in theory, over once prices stabilise and wages have risen enough to match.
 With wage growth above inflation, the cost of living crisis “appears to be coming to an end”.

 Meanwhile, the Trades Union Congress (TUC) estimates that, had wages grown at trends prior to the 2008 financial crisis, the average worker would be over £14,000 a year better off.